williamchenjun/MNIST-Handwritten-Digits-CNN/README.md

 **Remark**: Make sure that you are running the command from the directory containing the `main.py` script.

+**Update**: You can now adjust the canvas pixel sizes.
+However, note that if you decrease the size, it will become quite laggy.

 ## MNIST Dataset

 You can find the dataset [here](https://yann.lecun.com/exdb/mnist/).
 The website describes how the images have been preprocessed as well.
 You will find a python script in this repository called `utils.py` which will contain some useful image preprocessing tools e.g. to perform data augmentation.